 Demilitarized Zone (DMZ)

-The DMZ is a strip of land only about four kilometres wide, straddling the border between North Korea & South Korea.
+The DMZ is a strip of land only about four kilometers wide, straddling the border between North Korea & South Korea.
 These two countries share a common history.
 But since the Korean War (1950-1953), Korea remains the only divided country on earth.
 Needless to say, the DMZ isn’t among your typical fun-loving day trips from Seoul!

 What’s special about this tour, unlike the cheaper ones, is that it includes a visit to the intense Joint Security Area (JSA).
 Here, you’ll get an extreme close-up view of North Korea.
 You’ll even be able to stand in North Korean territory in the joint conference room.
 (And it’s, by far, the coolest part of the tour!)